-- a) in the event of illness to inform the Employer immediately about this; - b) to respond to a request by the Employer's occupational physician and/or the Employer's occupational consultant; - c) to cooperate in the rehabilitation procedure or trial placement offered on behalf of the Employer; - d) to apply for an (early) IVA benefit (Full Invalidity Benefit Regulations, Regeling inkomensvoorziening volledig arbeidsongeschikten) if and as soon as the occupational physician should think the Employee can apply for this.
+- a) to inform the Employer immediately about the fact that he is ill; - b) to respond to a request by the Employer's occupational physician and/or the Employer's occupational consultant;

+c) to cooperate in the reintegration procedure or trial placement offered on behalf of the Employer; d) to apply for an (early) IVA benefit (Full Invalidity Benefit Regulations, Regeling inkomensvoorziening volledig arbeidsongeschikten) if and as soon as the occupational physician should think the Employee can apply for this.

-The Employer is held to prevent that the Employee will be approached by both the UWV (Employee Insurance Agency, Uitvoeringsinstituut Werknemersverzekeringen) and the Employer's occupational physician and/or the Employer's occupational consultant.
+The Employer is obliged to prevent that the Employee will be approached by both the UWV (Employee Insurance Agency, Uitvoeringsinstituut Werknemersverzekeringen) and the Employer's occupational physician and/or the Employer's occupational consultant.

-Thus agreed upon and drafted and signed in duplicate
+Thus agreed upon and drafted and signed in duplicate on 20

-on 20

-in
+•

+ın

 Employer Employee

-Appendix III Job grades Per 1 December 2014
+Appendix III Job grades

+Per 1 September 2018